 Skip to Content

-Gernos Fawr is a 300+ year old farm on the side of the Preseli hills in the Pembrokeshire Coast National Park.
-The current farmhouse was probably built as a Shire house (or gate house) to mark the boundary of the land owned by the Barony of Caemaes.
-There are remains of what was likely the original house and possibly even a mill.
+Gernos Fawr is a 300 year old hill farm sitting on a little used bridleway 3/4 mile from the road and with direct access onto the Preseli hills.The current farmhouse was probably built as a shire house (gate house) to mark the boundary of the land owned by the Barony of Caemaes.
+There is evidence of what was likely the original house and possibly a mill although early records for this area are scarce.

 The traditional long barn which now houses both the Refuge and the Cottage is the oldest building here.
 The lower section had been converted to a milking parlour in the 1950’s but when milk churns were replaced with Tankers it ceased to be a viable dairy farm because of access.
 Consequently the farm was uninhabited from the early 1980’s until we moved in, in 2001.
 We completed the Cottage renovation in 2005 and finished the Refuge as a bunkhouse in 2024.